ncsuSEAL/sealWebsite/content/post/2021-12-06_AGU2021/index.md

   focal_point: ''
   preview_only: true
 ---
 We haven't had many posts here because with the return to a mostly-in-person office format, the semester has apparently flown by.
-That being said, with the return of AGU this year, SEAL is excited for a number of us to go to New Orleans in person to present our research using both oral and poster presentations.
+That being said, with the return of AGU this year (12-17 Dec), SEAL is excited for a number of us to go to New Orleans in person to present our research using both oral and poster presentations.
 Though some of us are a bit more interested in the beignets than others (*cough* Josh *cough*), we're all looking forward to having a conference experience as a group, especially as it's the first in-person conference 3 of us!

 Because AGU is hybrid, the format is a bit different than pre-Covid.
 Those of us giving oral presentations, for example, have our recorded talks online for viewing for registered attendees.
 Then, we will be in person for 5-minute overview lightning talks in our respective sessions.
 Posters will be both online and in-person.
 If you're at AGU this year, be sure to watch our presentations and/or come see us in person!